romaricpascal/romaricpascal.is/content/index.md

 Pstt. there's also a [RSS feed](feed.xml).

-But...I came to see some lettering
+But...
+I came to see some lettering
 ---

 For now, this new version will focus on web technologies.
 The lettering images won't disappear, though.
-If you were looking for pretty pictures of texts, you can find them on the old version of the site.
+If you were looking for pretty pictures of texts, you can find them on the [old version of the site](https://old.romaricpascal.is).